 The Application Of Gel Stain

 Step 5 This is the easiest part of refinishing wood furniture.
 Use a cotton staining pad and wipe on the gel stain in a circular motion.
 You want to be sure to get that stain into the wood grain.
 Afterward, use a soft cotton cloth to wipe back any excess stain in the direction of the wood grain to prevent streaking.
 Allow your finish to dry for a minimum of 24 hours.
 Humidity and temperature are always a factor so being in a controlled environment is best.
 You can apply a second coat of the gel stain if you want a darker color.

 Do I need to seal the gel stain finish on my wood with a topcoat?
 The answer is always yes.
 While the gel stain is thick and appears smooth and beautiful after the application, it will still need a topcoat for durability.
 The beauty of the gel stain finish tends to fool the eye into skipping this step.

 Step 6 With a lint-free cloth, apply a wipe-on polyurethane topcoat being mindful again to apply with the grain of the wood.
 I LOVE this type of topcoat with gel stains.
 It dries quickly and can be reapplied in a few hours.
 Use superfine sandpaper to lightly sand between coats of the polyurethane and wipe back any dust between coats.
-The last coat of the polyurethane does not get sanded.
-I usually apply three coats especially to the high traffic areas (tabletops, dresser tops, etc.) that get heavy use.
+The last coat of polyurethane does not get sanded.
+I usually apply three coats, especially to the high-traffic areas (tabletops, dresser tops, etc.) that get heavy use.